devonorourke/guano/Perlut/Perlut_filtering_notes.md

 The parameters above are identifying that:
 - A large number of reads expected to be present in the mock community are mapping to true samples (`Index bleed, mock into samples`); this isn't surprising given that nearly 1/3 of the lane consisted of the mock community.
 This was due to an improperly balanced library.
 As such, reads that are present in the mock community should be filtered out from the real data; we should take note of what these ~20 expected OTUs are in the mock becuase there is a chance that some of these OTUs are likely to be in our true samples (this is always on a case-by-case basis with every differnt project)
 - A fairly small fraction of true samples are moving into the mock community (`Index bleed, samples into mock`); in addition, because we've normalized our dataset in this initial filtering analysis it's very likely that there has been limited index bleed of any true sample into our OTUs (that's a good thing).
 - The `Auto subtract filter` identifies the number necessary to remove all unexpected reads in the mock sample.
 The value isn't particularly high, however we see that we drop out a few _expected_ OTUs from our mock community.
+We'll want to next look into what the OTUs are that are causing this "subtract" filter to be activated in the first place (ie. the OTUs present in the mock sample that shouldn't be there)
-- The final OTU table and number of reads are sharply reduced after filtering the `dropd` data; we lose about a third of our overlal reads, and cut the number of OTUs in half.
+- The final OTU table and number of reads are sharply reduced after filtering the `dropd` data; we lose about a third of our overall reads, and cut the number of OTUs in half.
+This is because of the absurdly high mock bleed in rate, and the subtract filter working together.

 The following commands are used to investigate what OTUs might be finding their way from true samples into the mock community, as well as finding how many reads (and from which OTUs) from the mock community are bleeding into the true samples - this uses the output of the filtered sample above.